1

 Experience the stunning natural beauty of national parks such as Plitvice Lakes or Krka, accessible with ease from many all-inclusive locations along the Dalmatian coast.

-Indulge in seamless island-hopping adventures to iconic destinations like Hvar or Brač, often facilitated by boat tours or private piers directly from your all-inclusive resort.
+Indulge in island-hopping adventures to iconic destinations like Hvar or Brač, often facilitated by boat tours or private piers directly from your all-inclusive resort.

 Benefit from predictable budgeting and exceptional value, as all your meals, drinks, and many activities are covered upfront, allowing you to relax without worrying about daily expenses at properties like Valamar Tamaris Resort.